Use the data browser

 Consider these factors when creating custom variables.

 • Some variables are not available for creating custom variables, including ACS data variables.
+The ACS margin of error (MOE) estimates cannot be aggregated to other databases for custom calculations.

 • Some custom variables may not be statistically accurate.
 For example, calculations are not meaningful when combining adult- and household-based variables or when applying the AVG (average) operator to median variables.